AlejandroMus/dfn-ranking-unranking/README.md

 The algorithms are based on the following principles:

 1. **α-cut decomposition**
-   Each Discrete Fuzzy Number (DFN) is represented as a finite sequence of α-cuts:
+   Each Discrete Fuzzy Number (dfn) is represented as a finite sequence of α-cuts:
    \[
    x = [ [l_0, r_0], [l_1, r_1], \dots, [l_{n-1}, r_{n-1}] ],
    \]